UC Davis School of Medicine Community Health Scholars (CHS) Curriculum

 - CHS Orientation: 1-week long orientation prior to pre-matriculation to introduce students to each other, CHS program leadership, and community partners.

-- Pre-Matriculation Program: This 3-week program is open to all incoming first year students and provides students with an early introduction to learning skills that will facilitate success in medical school.
+- Pre-Matriculation Program: This 2-week program is open to all incoming first year students and provides students an early introduction to learning skills that will facilitate success in medical school.
 Given the additional expectations of CHS students, all are strongly encouraged to enroll in this program to ensure a solid foundation for academic success.
-All Tribal Health scholars are required to enroll in the pre-matriculation program.

-- CHS Class: 1-hour sessions occurring 1-2 times a month during the first and second year of medical school.
+- CHS Class: 1-4-hour sessions occurring 1-2 times a month during the first and second year of medical school.
 The sessions are a combination of faculty and community guest speakers, as well as student-led seminars.
 Each session aims to address at least one of the curricular pillars as it relates to caring for vulnerable and marginalized populations.
-For student-led seminars, 2-3 CHS scholars work together to present on a topic related to care of medically underserved communities, examining the unique challenges in different geographic regions (rural vs. urban vs. tribal vs. Central CA), and reviewing community resources or possible solutions with fellow students.
+For student-led seminars, 2-3 CHS scholars work together to facilitate a discussion on a topic related to care of medically underserved communities, examining the unique challenges in different underserved communities, and reviewing community resources or possible solutions with fellow students.
 CHS students are required to attend 80% of CHS class sessions.

-- CHS Days: These are half- or full-day sessions occur on average once monthly during the pre-clerkship curriculum.
+- CHS Days during I-FOSTER weeks: These are full-day sessions that are reserved during the pre-clerkship intersession weeks (called I-FOSTER) within the I-EXPLOREcurriculum.
 No other medical school responsibilities are scheduled so that CHS students may engage in experiential activities.
 These activities include visits to community partners to engage in active dialogue with community members and understand how community organizations work to address social determinants of health in their community.
-CHS students will also participate in case-based interprofessional educational activities with nurse practitioner or physician assistant students during this time.

 - Longitudinal Scholarly Activity: As Community Health Scholars, students are required to engage in a longitudinal scholarly activity that spans the entirety of their medical school experience.
 Students may work together or alone, and their scholarly activity must address a specific need or issue within the community that they identified in their first year through collaborative conversations with community members.
 Examples of acceptable scholarly projects include a community engagement project with a local organization, needs assessment with formulation of recommendations, community-based health fairs, community-oriented research, and curriculum development.
 Students will regularly present their work-in-progress and receive peer and faculty feedback throughout medical school, with a final capstone project presentation at the end of their fourth year prior to graduation.

-- I-RESTORE Summer elective (4 weeks).
-To meet the I-RESTORE requirements, CHS students are expected to participate in the following:
+- I-FOSTER Summer elective (4 weeks) between years 1 and 2.
+To meet the I-FOSTER requirements, CHS students are expected to participate in the following:

 - REACH students are required to enroll in the Summer REACH (research, education and community health) program.

-- Rural PRIME students are required to enroll in the Summer Institute on Race and Health, the Summer REACH program, or engage in a rural-based activity with advanced approval required from the CHS Director of Curriculum.
+- Rural PRIME students are required to enroll in the Summer Institute on Race and Health, the Summer REACH elective, COMPADRE elective or engage in a rural-based activity with advanced approval required from the CHS Executive Director.

-- Tribal Health students are required to enroll in the Summer Institute on Race and Health or engage in a tribal health- or urban Indian health-based activity with advanced approval required from the CHS Director of Curriculum.
+- Tribal Health students are required to enroll in the Summer Institute on Race and Health or engage in a tribal health or urban Indian health-based activity with advanced approval required from the CHS Executive Director and THP Co-Directors.

-- Clinical Rotations: CHS students will be assigned to both inpatient and outpatient sites throughout the Northern California, rural California and Central Valley region for their core clerkships: Family Medicine, Internal Medicine, Ob/Gyn, Pediatrics, Psychiatry, and Surgery.
+- Core Clerkships: CHS students will be assigned to both inpatient and outpatient sites throughout the Northern California, rural California and Central Valley region for their core clerkships: Family Medicine, Internal Medicine, Ob/Gyn, Pediatrics, Psychiatry, and Surgery.
 These training sites have been thoroughly vetted by the program leadership to meet the programs’ expectations and mission.
 Please see separate Clinical Training Site Policy.

-- Clinical Intersessions: Starting in 2021, CHS students will have one half-day reserved for CHS activities during the six one-week intersessions during their clerkship year (third year).
+- Clinical Intersessions: CHS students have one day reserved for CHS activities during the six one-week intersessions during their clerkship year (third year).
 This time will be used to visit community organizations, gain additional clinical skills in addiction medicine, and to make progress on students’ longitudinal CHS scholarly activity.

-- Clinical Skills Facilitation (Doctoring 4): In their fourth year, all CHS students are strongly encouraged to apply to serve as clinical skills facilitators for first-, second-, or third- year CHS students, to develop both their mentorship and medical education skills.
+- Clinical Skills Facilitation (Doctoring 4): In their fourth year, all CHS students are strongly encouraged to apply to serve as clinical skills facilitators for first- and second- year CHS students, to develop both their mentorship and medical education skills.
 CHS students who do not serve as a CHS doctoring facilitator are required to facilitate at least one teaching activity for junior CHS students during CHS class or CHS days.